The leading coefficient of the $L^2$-Alexander torsion: Examples from the Borromean rings

-\begin{remark} Recall that the Bing doubling $B(K)$ of a knot $K$ is obtained by gluing one component of the Borromean rings $B$ to the exterior of $K$ (identifying a preferred longitude of the component to a preferred meridian of $K$ and vice-versa).
+\begin{remark} Recall that given a knot $K$, its Bing double $B(K)$ is the $2$-component link given by the image of the link $(B \setminus B_1) \subset E_{B_1}$ (a $2$-component sublink of the Borromean rings $B$ living in an unknot exterior) under the inclusion $E_{B_1} \subset E_{B_1}\cup E_K \cong S^3$, where the gluing identifies a preferred longitude of the component $B_1$ to a preferred meridian of $K$ and vice-versa.
 Thus, it follows easily from Proposition \ref{prop boro} and Theorem~\ref{thm:previous} (2) and (3) that given any knot $K$ and any non-zero $\phi\in H^1(X_{B(K)};\Z)$ the leading coefficient of the corresponding $L^2$-Alexander torsion equals $\exp(\vol(K)/6\pi)$. \end{remark}

-Let us define the \textit{$m$-Whitehead link} $W_m$ as the result of a $(1/m)$-Dehn filling on one component of $B$ (with $m \geqslant 1$ and the $1$-Whitehead link being the classical Whitehead link), see Figure \ref{fig m whitehead}.
+Let us define the \textit{$m$-Whitehead link} $W_m$ as the image of two components of $B$ under a $(1/m)$-Dehn filling on the boundary of a neighborhood of the third component of $B$ (with $m \geqslant 1$ and the $1$-Whitehead link being the classical Whitehead link), see Figure \ref{fig m whitehead}.
 Following Proposition \ref{prop boro} and \cite{BA16b} we can compute the leading coefficients for all $m$-Whitehead links:

-\begin{prop} Let $W_m$ be the $2$-component $m$-Whitehead link, $E_{W_m} = S^3 \setminus \nu W_m$ the corresponding link exterior and let $\phi \in H^1(E_{W_m};\Z) \cong \Z^2$.
+\begin{prop} Let $W_m$ be the $2$-component $m$-Whitehead link, $E_{W_m} = S^3 \setminus \nu W_m$ the corresponding link exterior and let $\phi \in H^1(E_{W_m};\Q) \cong \Q^2$.
 If $ \phi \neq 0$ then $C(E_{W_m},\phi)=1$. \end{prop}

 \begin{proof}